redcrackle/nvtacdev/wp-content/plugins/list-category-posts/readme.txt

 Donate Link: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support
 Tags: list, categories, posts, cms
 Requires at least: 3.3
-Tested up to: 6.8.1
+Tested up to: 5.9
-Requires PHP: 5.6
+Requires PHP: 5.4
-Stable tag: 0.91.0
+Stable tag: 0.86.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Very customizable plugin to list posts by category (or tag, author and more) in a post, page or widget.
-It uses the [catlist] shortcode to select posts.
+List Category Posts allows you to list posts by category and many other parameters in a post, page or widget.
+You use the [catlist] shortcode to select which posts to show and how.
+There's tons of customizations available.

 == Description ==